jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

 --------------------
 6. ANT BUILD SCRIPT
 --------------------
 An Ant build script (build.xml) is included in the distribution.
+This builds JFreeChart for JDK/JRE 1.6 or later and *excludes* the JavaFX support classes.
 This is the same script that is used to create the JFreeChart distribution.

 For more information about Ant: